Cuba the Country

 The old and now non-valuable currency for Cuba is the Cuban Convertible Peso, CUC.
 One way to determine if you are receiving CUC is by noticing the monuments on the bills.
 Monuments determine that they are CUC.

 As of January 2021, the only in-circulation and legal currency in Cuba is the Cuban Peso, CUP.
 It’s what you exchange your foreign currency for and make all your purchases with in Cuba.
 For international exchange purposes, 25 Cuban Pesos = $1 USD, give or take a few in view that each day’s exchange rate may vary a small amount.
-The way to determine if you have CUP is noticing the faces on the bills.
+The way to determine if you have CUP is by noticing the faces on the bills.
 Faces determine that they are CUP.

 Can I use my credit card or traveler’s checks in Cuba?

 US-issued credit cards, debit cards, and ATM cards are not yet usable in Cuba.
 However, this is changing with new regulations and more places will begin to accept them, but not yet!
-It is advisable to bring cash in order to make any purchases in Cuba.
+It is advisable to bring cash to make any purchases in Cuba.
 Most places will not take USD, so you must exchange currency upon arriving at the airport.
 Tips however can be given in any currency.
 Traveler’s Checks may also be difficult to cash while in Cuba, so we do not recommend them.

 Is tipping custom in Cuba? / Is tipping included in my tour? / How much is proper custom to tip?